Evolution of Dynamical Signature in the X-cube Fracton Topological Order: The X-cube model in the presence of Zeeman fields

-with $n_{x,i}=\frac{1}{4}(A_{c,i}-1)(A_{c,i+x}-1)$, are measured in the QMC simulation.
+with $n_{x,i}=\frac{1}{4}(A_{c,i}-1)(A_{c,i+x}-1)$, where planons are created by $W(M_{p}) = \prod_{i\in M_{p}} \sigma_i^z$ (Fig.~\ref{fig:fig2}(f)),, are measured in the QMC simulation.
 Here, operators $O_x$, $n_{f}$ and $n_{x}$ denote the number operator of lineon, fracton and planon~\cite{qm2016Rev}, respectively.
 Since the ground state by definition should be vacua of all excitations, one can verify that the expectation values of $n_f$, $O_x$ and $n_x$ indeed vanish in the X-cube model's ground state.
-However, under the perturbation of Zeeman couplings $h_{z}$ and $h_{x}$, their expectation values would become non-zero caused by noncommutation between $A_{c,i}$ (or $B_{v,i}$) and Zeeman fields, which corresponds to the emergence of subdimensional excitations.
+However, under the perturbation of Zeeman couplings $h_{z}$ and $h_{x}$, their expectation values would become non-zero caused by noncommutation between $A_{c,i}$ (or $B_{v,i}$) and Zeeman fields, which corresponds to the emergence of subdimensional excitations (see also Appendix.~\ref{sec:appA3}).